calebmadrigal/code-art-class/lessons/lesson_01/README.md

 ### Challenge 6

 Draw a point in the center so that its always in the center.
-Hint: use the `img_width` and `img_height` variables.

 ### Challenge 7